Skip to main content

 Dynamic navigation

-You can easily dynamically navigate to different pages in your app.
-To do so, you can either use Navigate to URL or the navigateTo function in a Run JS action.
+You can easily navigate dynamically to different pages in an application using either the Navigate to URL action or the navigateTo function in a Run JS action.

-When navigating to a different page in your app, you only need to specify the relative path to the page (i.e. the fully resolved route).
+When navigating to a different page in your app, it is only necessary to specify the relative path to the page (i.e. the fully resolved route).
+For example, if the root page is at https://app.superblocks.com/applications/d3c0a8d8-858b-4f4f-a9e1-1b5d3bcbfbd2, you only need to specify /users as the URL in order to navigate to the Users page.

 Use a dropdown to dynamically navigate to different pages

-In this case, we've configured the Dropdown with the following options data.
+In this case, the Dropdown is configured with the following options data.

 [